mat7ias/RNCBot/README.md

 ### dApp Testing

 Resources for trying the WIP Raiden Light Client.
-The Light Client works on Ropsten/Rinkeby/Goerli/Kovan but here we'll only use Ropsten.
+The Light Client works on Ropsten/Rinkeby/Goerli/Kovan, here we'll use Ropsten.
 - Make sure you have Metamask installed on your browser and connected to Ropsten Test Network.
 - Get testnet Ether (going off-chain with Raiden requires on-chain interactions with Raiden's contracts) on [Ropsten](https://faucet.ropsten.be/).
 - Wrap Ether using the [0x Portal](https://0x.org/portal).